mdj0025/2210-hands-on/efficiency/README.md

       return found;
    }

-   /** A linear search that exists as soon as the result of the search is known. */ private static <T> boolean searchB(List<T> list, T target) {
+   /** A linear search that exits as soon as the result of the search is known. */ private static <T> boolean searchB(List<T> list, T target) {
       for (T element : list) {
          if (element.equals(target)) {